 Professionals have identified six major areas from which people draw from in order to cope:

 1.)
-Health and Energy: Important resources because an individual who is sick or tired has less energy than a healthy person to expend on coping.
+Health and Energy: These are important resources because an individual who is sick or tired has less energy than a healthy person to expend on coping.
 We have a limited, but replenishable supply of energy.
 This energy is fueled by glucose.
 What we eat and how we treat our bodies has a lot to do with how we manage life’s difficulties.
 1 Corinthians 6:19 – Do you not know that your bodies are temples of the Holy Spirit, who is in you, whom you have received from God?
 You are not your own.

 2.)
 Positive Beliefs: Viewing oneself positively and believing that life outcomes are controllable and will be positive.
 Jeremiah 29:11 – For I know the plans I have for you,” declares the Lord, “plans to prosper you and not to harm you, plans to give you hope and a future.